Walkthrough: Customizing Check-In Policies and Notes

 Configuring Pre-defined Check-in Policies

-To customize check-ins, you can configure pre-defined check-in policies that evaluate compliance of changes with organizational standards.
+To further customize check-ins, you can configure pre-defined check-in policies that evaluate compliance of changes with organizational standards.

 To configure a pre-defined check-in policy

-In Team Explorer, right-click your team project, click Team Project Settings, and then click Source Control.
+From Team Explorer, right-click your team project, click Team Project Settings, and then click Source Control.

 Click the Check-in Policy tab and then click Add.